changjulian17/changjulian17/README.md

 ### Hi there, I'm [Julian][LinkedIn] 👋

-## Quant Student and Delivery Lead
+## Quant Student and Techology Delivery Lead

 - Pursuing Masters of Quantitative Finance 🔣 at Singapore Management University 🎓 - graduating 2026
 - DBS Bank for more than 2 years and want to start my quant career✅